FadjriTech/FadjriTech/README.md

 # Unveiling the Fullstack Developer Within 🚀

 Hello there!
-Welcome to my GitHub abode.
 I'm Faid Fadjri, a dedicated and experienced fullstack developer who finds joy in crafting remarkable web solutions.
-With a solid 3 years of hands-on experience in the dynamic world of web development, I'm well-versed in an array of technologies and frameworks that enable me to transform ideas into reality.
+With a solid 3 years of hands-on experience in the dynamic world of web and software development.

 ## 🛠️ Toolbox and Expertise

-My journey through the web development landscape has been exhilarating, allowing me to harness a plethora of tools and frameworks, including:
+My journey through the software development landscape has been exhilarating, allowing me to harness a plethora of tools and frameworks, including:

 | Backend | Frontend |
 |----------|-------------|